HuangJingGitHub/HPSP/README.md

 }
 ```
 ## TODO
-The current version does not ensure the final path set is collision-free if obstacle sizes are significant.
+The current version may have the final path set is collision if obstacle sizes are large.
 Refined processing is to be done.